sboer5/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 For specific situations, it is possible to define requirements/assessments for each BOMOS activity, in more detail, but these are not part of the foundations of BOMOS, because they may not be relevant for all BOMOS users.

-Moreover, even if the management organisation does operate in accordance with BOMOS, this does not automatically mean that the standard also complies with the criteria for the apply or explain list of standards published by the government.
+Moreover, even if the management organisation does operate in accordance with BOMOS, this does not automatically mean that the standard also complies with the criteria for the comply or explain list of standards published by the government.
 However, it is clearly preferable if the registered standards do operate in accordance with BOMOS, as well as focusing particular attention on the chapters relating to the development and management organisation, openness, the operational process and the financial structure.

 In linguistic terms, the word ‘Standard’ often refers to something which is jointly agreed on and laid down.
 In that context, we may conclude that BOMOS is a standard.
 A standard for (the development and management of) standards.